cdcepi/FluSight-forecast-hub/model-output/README.md

 #### pmf output

 For rate change forecasts, the output_type_id indicates the category that the predicted probability of occurrence should be associated with.
 Teams should provide the following categories:
 "large_increase", "increase", "stable", "decrease" and "large_decrease".
 Please see Appendix 1: rate-trend forecast specifications for details on how each category is defined.
-Note that thresholds between categories differ from those used in the 2023-2024 season and that new threshold values have been added for the one-week ahead rate-trend targets.
+Note that thresholds between categories differ from those used in the 2023-2024 season and that new threshold values have been added.

-For the peak week target, the output_type_id should specify each week in the season in the ISO format: YYYY-MM-DD.
+For the peak week target, the `output_type_id` should specify each week in the season in the ISO format: YYYY-MM-DD.

 #### sample output

 For sample forecasts (trajectories), the output_type_id indicates which sample a set of predictions should be considered a part of.
 Please see related [Hubverse documentation](https://hubverse.io/en/latest/user-guide/sample-output-type.html) for examples.
 Here, a sample is a draw from a joint distribution for flu hospitalizations across multiple prediction horizons, showing the possible value of hospitalizations on each target date.
 The values for a single sample will be included in different rows of a submission file, corresponding to the different prediction horizons and target dates; the shared output_type_id across those rows allows us to link those values into a single sample trajectory.

 For sample trajectories that are generated separately for each location, one valid way to set up output_type_id values would be to concatenate the two letter code for the location of the sample (e.g., MA) ad a two digit number identifying the sample index within that location.
 Since 100 samples are being collected for each trajectory, these numeric indices will be “00”, “01, … “99”, resulting in output_type_ids of MA00, MA01, …, MA 99.
 Each of those output_type_id values would appear across a set of rows in the submission file corresponding to different prediction horizons for MA.
-Similarly, for Florida forecasts, output_type_id values could be specified as FL00, … FL99.
+Similarly, for Florida forecasts, `output_type_id` values could be specified as FL00, … FL99.

-As indicated in the [FluSight-forecast-hub/hub-config/tasks.json](https://github.com/cdcepi/FluSight-forecast-hub/blob/main/hub-config/tasks.json) file, the components defining a trajectory are the “reference_date”, “location”, and “target”.
+As indicated in the [FluSight-forecast-hub/hub-config/tasks.json](https://github.com/cdcepi/FluSight-forecast-hub/blob/main/hub-config/tasks.json) file, the components defining a sample are the “reference_date”, “location”, and “target”.
 Within each sample, these row elements will be repeated and then there will be a value associated with each horizon (-1, 0, 1, 2, 3) corresponding to a single run/connected trajectory.
 We will only collect samples for the `wk flu hosp rate change` target.

 National forecasts can be provided as samples with the output_type_id values of US00, US01, … US99.
 National-level samples should only be provided if these forecasts are either jointly determined across all states, capturing dependence across locations, or if the national target is modeled directly, i.e., is not the sum of separately generated state-level forecasts.